guardian/coding-exercises/README.md

 ## After the interview
 Write up some notes about the interview focusing on the [assessment criteria](https://docs.google.com/spreadsheets/d/1k5dmB9WaqcUE3NjvAqHfnKytitslIbGs0bPhx-1t4wI/edit#gid=0).
 Candidates can see what is expected at each level in the [people section](https://developers.theguardian.com/open-people.html) of our developers site.
+Remember to request the candidate’s source code.
 Interviewers may also find it useful to add some inline comments to the code.
 These will be useful in the wash-up for candidate, where the interviewers discuss the candidate as a whole and decide if an offer should be made or not.

 If the candidate is largely performing at the level they have applied for, let HR know that you’d recommend the candidate advance to the next stage of the process.